lakunleoye/Excel_Project-Data_Analytics/Project_1-Dashboard/README.md

 ## Introduction
 I created a jobs salary dashboard to help me and other job seekers investigate salaries for desired jobs and adequate compensation.
-This project used a real-world data science jobs data obtain from Luke Barousse's Excel Course (https://www.youtube.com/watch?v=pCJ15nGFgVg).
+This project used a real-world data science jobs data obtain from [Luke Barousse's Excel Course](https://www.youtube.com/watch?v=pCJ15nGFgVg).
 It provides a foundation in analyzing data using Excel.
 The data contains detailed information on job titles, salaries, locations, and essential skills.

 ### Skills Used for the Project
 These are the Excel skills used for the analysis;